 L’Estrange’s flagship work is Zimbe!
 Come sing the songs of Africa!, an ingenious 40-minute fusion of African song and jazz which received 150 performances worldwide within its first five years, something of a record for a new choral piece.
 Zimbe!’s success has spawned a series of commissions in a similar vein including Ahoy!
-Sing for the Mary Rose and Song Cycle: vive la vélorution!.
+Sing for the Mary Rose, Song Cycle: vive la vélorution! and the award-winning Wassail!
+Carols of comfort and joy.
 Each features a winning combination of SATB choir, unison children’s choir and professional jazz quintet.

 ‘Zimbe! is our generation’s answer to ‘St Nicolas’ or ‘Noye’s Fludde’.’
 James Webb, conductor